banjocat/SqlToCpp/README.md

 Main goals that will define the first stable release
 * Convert a SQlite3 schema into a C++ structure - This is currently implemented
-* Create callback functions that are used with SQLite3 C API - This is being worked on next
+* Create callback functions that are used with SQLite3 C API - This is currently implemented
 * Create an API from the C++ structures to perform CRUD opperations
 * Create an API that performs SELECT with JOINs if requested